Quick Details

 Tour Overview

-Gilded Age mansions, high-stakes diplomacy, and sordid scandals converge in Dupont Circle, once on the rural edge of the capital and later a playground for Washington’s wealthy elite.
+Gilded Age mansions, high-stakes diplomacy, and sordid scandals converge in Dupont Circle, once on the rural edge of the capital and later a playground for Washington’s wealthy.
 Today, its tree-lined streets showcase some of the city’s most striking architecture, from stately Neoclassical residences to eclectic Arts & Crafts homes.

-On this two-hour walking tour, we’ll trace the evolution of Embassy Row and the surrounding Dupont neighborhood, uncovering the stories behind their grand façades.
-Meet the city’s social climbers, power brokers, and eccentric residents—from influential socialite Alice Roosevelt Longworth to Evalyn Walsh McLean and her infamous Hope Diamond.
+On this two-hour walking tour, we’ll trace the evolution of Embassy Row and the surrounding Dupont neighborhood, uncovering the stories behind the grand façades.
+Meet the city’s social climbers, power brokers, and eccentric residents, from influential socialite Alice Roosevelt Longworth to Evalyn Walsh McLean and her infamous Hope Diamond.
 Here, architecture and ambition intertwine with the story of Washington’s dramatic turn-of-the-century transformation.

 What We’ll See

 We begin at Dupont Circle’s eponymous fountain, a Beaux-Arts centerpiece by the designers of the Lincoln Memorial.
-Here, we explore how this once-rural outpost became a showcase of Gilded Age ambition, where wealth and social status were expressed in architectural splendor.
+We’ll discuss how this once-rural outpost evolved into a showcase of Gilded Age ambition, where wealth and social status were expressed through architectural splendor.

 From extravagant façades to tucked-away architectural gems, this tour reveals how design helped shape and flaunt power in one of DC’s most refined neighborhoods.